dagelf/mindfield/Readme.md

 ## Introduction
-Are you faster than Ai or... what's her son's name again?
-That's pretty impressive, but I'm not convinced by the "cognitive tradeoff hypothesis."
+Are you faster than Ai?
+(Or do you have as much free choice? :-p) That's pretty impressive, but I'm not convinced by the "cognitive tradeoff hypothesis."

 [Try it here](http://mindfield.surge.sh/) or run it on your own PC: